cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/ChaCha20-Poly1305.md

                   const byte* iv, size_t ivLen);
 ```

-Initialize with key and nonce (same as encryption).
+Initialise with key and nonce (same as encryption).

 #### DecryptAndVerify()